THE LONDON PRACTICE

 Rather than from one fixed school of thought, my supervision approach is relational, which means the focus of our work will be on exploring and better making sense of what might be happening between you and your client, and how this is affected by the wider context for both of you.
 We will also apply the same lense to our supervision work together, aiming to find new possibilities where stuck or learn new things about yourself through these relationships.

-While I have practiced as a therapist for over 10 years, I am only now completing my supervision training (run by Relational Change, which will be UKCP accredited).
-Therefore, I offer supervision on a pay-what-you-can-contribute basis during the year 2021.
-After that, the sessions will be charged at the same rate as my client work.
+While I have practiced as a therapist for over 10 years, I am only now completing my supervision training (through Relational Change).
+Therefore, I offer supervision at a 50% reduced fee of my regular therapy fee, which is £35 per supervision session.
+I am open to further consession depending on your situation.
+After I have qualified, the sessions would be charged at the same rate as my client work.

 Previous experience leading/training groups